KRWCLASSIC/IronShell/readme.md

 Still in development, but it simplifies install proccess of my apps.

+> yeah thats a lie, i didnt even start it.

 ## TODO

+- Force remove installation folder on uninstall or config value to configure what should be deleted aswell (with * meaninng force entire folder removal)
-- Autorun on install
+- Create shortcuts on install
-- Predefined arguments on autorun
-- Versioning (ISver.txt file in target folder to throw out hash stuff)
-- Non-binary apps support (.py script with wrappers etc., additional subscripts for checking machine env. like installed python etc.)
+- Non-binary apps support (.py script with wrappers etc., additional subscripts for checking machine env. like installed python etc.) | 25% done (via autorun prefix, left to do: env checking, dependencies, run helpers, winget integration? etc.)
+- Clean up base scripts and fix ordering of variables (huge mess)

 ## Future